caisa-lab/ICLR-2026-Pespectra/README.md

 # ICLR-2026-Pespectra
-repo for paper: PERSPECTRA: A SCALABLE AND CONFIGURABLE PLURALIST BENCHMARK OF PERSPECTIVES FROM ARGUMENTS
+repo for paper:
+This repo is for publishing dataset of the paper: "PERSPECTRA: A Scalable and Configurable Pluralist Benchmark of Perspectives from Arguments".

+Code for generating the dataset will be added soon.